HomeBlog

 • You are a B2B SME with 1 or 2 brands and a single AEO programme

-• You want the system built and transferred rather than built slowly during a ramp period
+• You want the system built and producing from week one rather than built slowly during a ramp period

-The trade-off: the agency model produces output faster and transfers the system permanently.
+The trade-off: the agency model produces output faster and keeps the system running as an ongoing capability.
 The specialist builds institutional knowledge over time but takes longer to reach full output and carries a heavier year-one figure.
 The right answer depends on where you are in your AEO programme, not which option sounds more strategic.

 Most teams bring in a specialist before the function is ready to support a full-time role.
 Your competitor's citation authority is building during your ramp period.